Okanjo/okanjo-docs/docs/Products.md

 Resource.
 Adds a new product for sale on the current user’s store. **Requires user level authentication.**

-**Note: Cannot include shipping options when free shipping is enabled.**
+> Note: Cannot include shipping options when free shipping is enabled.

+> Note: When including a parcel, you must specify either a predefined package type or the dimensions of the package.
+Weight is always required when specifying a package.

 ### Entity NVP Parameters